CoderdojoAthlone/coderdojoathlone.github.io/_posts/en/resources/2019-09-20-electronic-ultrasonic-sensor-arduino.md

 code:         true
 ---

-## Ardunino Ultrasonic range sensor
+## Arduino Ultrasonic range sensor

 This project will use an ultrasonic range sensor as a proximity meter.